-EMF/EMYA works within an overall framework of Council of Europe values with a commitment to citizenship, democracy and human rights, to sustainability and to bridging cultures and social and political borders.
+EMYA works within the overall framework of Council of Europe values with a commitment to promote citizenship, democracy and human rights, and sustainability, bridging cultures and social and political borders.

 The different awards within the EMYA scheme reflect, represent, and emphasize different aspects and dimensions of these values.

 The highly structured judging process ensures the ability to discern quality, innovation and creativity across the vast differences in scale, funding, obligations and contexts of museums in Europe.